 The Asturcon is a pony that has originated from the rustic Asturian regions of northern Spain.
 The Asturcon is a cross between Sorraia horse of Iberia, Garrano of northern Portugal and Celtic pony, though their ancestries are not known for certain.

-It is of Roman origin and many prehistoric paintings of this horse breed appear in Asturian region.
-Originally the Asturcon lived in the wild, but was domesticated for agriculture and transportation.
+It is of Roman origin and many prehistoric paintings of this horse breed appear in the Asturian region.
+Originally the Asturcon lived in the wild but was domesticated for agriculture and transportation.
 Their features were appreciated thus were used for work in mines of Valencia.

 Close full screen [Esc]